stevendaniels/zhongwen_tools/README.md

 2. ZhongwenTools::Numbers - methods for identifying Chinese numbers and for converting to and from Chinese.
 3. ZhongwenTools::Integer - methods for converting integers into Chinese or pinyin.
 4. ZhongwenTools::Romanization - methods for converting between Chinese romanization systems.
-5. ZhongwenTools::Conversion => functions for converting between Chinese scripts.
+5. ZhongwenTools::Conversion - methods for converting between Chinese scripts.

 ### Using ZhongwenTools::String